When to Call

 More signs can include:

-• Changes in eating and sleeping habits
+- Changes in eating or sleeping patterns

-• Frequent talk about death and suicide
+- Frequent thoughts about death or suicide

-• Trouble concentrating and making decisions
+- Trouble concentrating or making decisions

-• Loss of interest in activities they once enjoyed
+- Loss of interest in previously enjoyed activities

-Do you ever ask yourself,
+Do you ever wonder,

 You’re not alone.